LivaNova received the US FDA 510(k) clearance for its Essenz™ Heart-Lung Machine, in March 2023. Credit: Business Wire.

 S5 Heart-Lung Machine functioning

-During open-heart surgery, the surgeon stops the patient’s heart and it can no longer pump blood to the body’s tissues.
+During open-heart surgery, the surgeon stops the patient’s heart causing it to no longer pump blood to the body’s tissues.
 To keep the patient alive during the procedure, the S5 heart-lung machine takes over the functions of the heart and lungs.

 The S5 HLM is controlled by a perfusionist, who monitors the patient’s vital signs and adjusts the machine as needed to ensure that the patient remains stable throughout the surgery.